holahoon/TIL/algorithm/problems/hashmap/hashmap.md

-# Algorithm examples
+# Using hashmap

-## Array

-#### 1.1 Removing duplicates of an array and returning an array of only unique elements
+### 1.1 Removing duplicates of an array and returning an array of only unique elements

 ```javascript
 const duplicatedArray = [1, 2, 3, 5, 1, 5, 9, 1, 2, 8];